 The two distant barns at the upper edge of this huge wheat field caught my eye.
 Like so many vistas in The Palouse, only parts of buildings manifest themselves due to the incredible rolling landscape formed over millions of years by the soil that was completely scoured across most of western Montana, north Idaho and central Washington State from the ice dams that broke near Missoula . . . and was carried to the Columbia River as far as Portland, Oregon!

-the prevailing winds blew all of that soil back to northeast Washington, Idaho and Oregon over hundreds of thousands of years.
+The prevailing winds blew all of that soil back to SE Washington, Idaho and NE Oregon over hundreds of thousands of years.

-The Palouse was formed out of pure topsoil!
+The Palouse was thus formed out of windblown sediment (pure topsoil), known as loess.

 |Name||Golden Harvest near Pullman|